 Conserving water can also save energy.
-In order to pump the water from a central facility into your home, garden or office, energy is required to run the pumps.
-So saving water means using less energy which not only reduces your annual water bill, but also your carbon footprint.
+Pumping water from a central facility into your home, garden, or office requires energy to power the pumps.
+Saving water thereby means using less energy, which lowers your annual water bill and carbon footprint.

 - Take shorter showers and turn off the shower while soaping up, then turn it back on to rinse.

-- Ensure that your washing machine and dishwasher are fully loaded before starting them.
+- Put a full load into your washing machine and dishwasher before starting a wash cycle.

-- When washing dishes by hand, do not leave the water running for rinsing.
-And if you have a double-basin, fill one with soapy water and one with rinse water.
+- When washing dishes by hand, don't leave the water running to rinse dishes.

-- Put a covering layer around trees and plants.
-Covering will slow evaporation of moisture and will also discourage weed growth.
+- Put a covering layer (mulch) around trees and plants.
+Covering will slow evaporation and will also discourage weeds from growing.

-- Water your lawn long enough for the moisture to soak down to the roots.
+- Water your garden at sunrise and sunset.
+Water your lawn long enough for the moisture to soak down to the roots.
 A light sprinkling can evaporate quickly.

 - Plant in the right season.
-For winter rainfall areas, this is in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
-In summer rainfall areas, it is spring and early summer for the same reason.
+For winter rainfall areas, you'll need to plant in autumn and early winter so the plants can develop their root systems before the dry season.
+You can plant in spring and early summer in summer rainfall areas.